laclustr/FinanceBros/README.md

 - [ ] Dashboard for tracking expenses and income
 - [ ] Interactive charts and graphs (e.g., pie chart, bar graph)
 - [ ] Responsive mobile and desktop design
-- [ ] Local storage and/or backend data persistence
+- [x] Local storage and/or backend data persistence
 - [ ] Monthly budget planning and tracking tools
 - [ ] Categorization of transactions
-- [ ] Export data (CSV or PDF)
 - [ ] Clean UI/UX design with accessibility in mind
-- [ ] Submission materials prepared for Congressional App Challenge
 - [ ] Dark mode and theme toggling

 ## Get Started